bagder/http3-explained/en/why-earlierdata.md

 have applications trying to take advantage of this feature - both in knowing in which OS version to try to activate it but also in figuring out how to gracefully back down and deal when problems arise.
-Several networks have been identified to interfer with TFO traffic and they have thus actively ruined such TCP handshakes.
+Several networks have been identified to interfere with TFO traffic and they have thus actively ruined such TCP handshakes.